catiecook/angular/unit-1/08/notes.md

 })
 ```
 This will update the number by the click on a button containing the ng-click function 'pickRandomNumber()' because the `$scope.view ={}` is giving us an empty object to add in a key of 'number'.
 The function then dynamically updates that value as the button is clicked because it is in the scope of the controller.

+##timeout
+- returns a promise, which is resolved when the delay has passed and the timeout function is executed
+_to cancel_ : `$timeout.cancel(promise)`